Senator Collins is no meh

 I’ve been dealing with a health issue during this debate, and worse yet, I’ve recently learned a close friend has cancer.
 Dealing with the healthcare system for serious issues while this debate wages around me has me coming to terms with something no one wants to hear:

-Healthcare is something that should be relegated to market structures and forces.
+Healthcare is something that should not be relegated to market structures and forces.
 The maintenance and preservation of human life and dignity isn’t at all like finding the right hairdresser or auto repair shop.

 Our lives are fleeting and precious.
 Preserving them should be a calling we collectively and responsibly share as a society.